 Please attach and submit the following documentation from the RRH program.
 (Agencies applying for new RRH projects should submit the documentation from their existing RRH program.)

+RRH program policies and procedures

 RRH program eligibility criteria

 Sample lease

-Written policies/procedures for landlord recruitment activities

-Written policy requiring staff to participants basic landlord-tenant rights and responsibilities/requirements of their lease

-Written policies/procedures for determining amount of financial assistance and when case management/financial assistance should continue and end

-Written screening processes for participants

 Page References

 The following chart lists program design elements that are scored based on the documentation submitted by the agency (from the list above).
 For each element in the chart, please list the name of the document(s) and the page number(s) on which the item appears.